gma/tconsole/README.md

 You can also focus in on just the tests in a given filename by entering a test file name into tconsole:

 	> test/unit/user_test.rb

+You can go one bit deeper and just run a particular test in that file with an extra argument:

+  > test/unit/user_test.rb test_that_user_is_healthy

+That command will load up the user_test.rb file and then only run the test named test_that_user_is_healthy.
+You can add a specific test name argument to any tconsole command that runs tests.

 If you update your environment, maybe by editing your Gemfile or changing one of your application's configuration files, you can use the `reload` command to reload the entire environment: